machine/machine.specifications/README.markdown

 #### HTML output from the command-line runner

-Using the `--html` option from the commandline runner will cause the runner to output its test results in a "human readable" HTML document.
-If no file name is provided as an arugment, it will use the name of the tested assembly(s) as the name of the output file (in the case of multiple assemblies, an index.html will be included with links to each assembly-specific html document).
-If a filename is provided, the output will be place in a file at that name/path, overwriting previous files (if multiple assemblies are being testing, the output for each will be grouped into a single file).
+Using the `--html` option from the command-line runner will cause the runner to output its test results in a "human readable" HTML document.
+If no file name is provided as an argument, it will use the name of the tested assembly(s) as the name of the output file.
+In the case of multiple assemblies, an `index.html` will be included with links to each assembly-specific HTML document.
+If a filename is provided, the output will be place in a file at that name/path, overwriting previous files.
+If multiple assemblies are being testing, the output for each will be grouped into a single file.

 Using this option with a CI server that supports running the command-line runner and capturing the output HTML as an artifact, you can integrate the test results into your build report.